Have you nailed your WooCommerce cart abandonment strategy yet? Are you sending out well-timed abandoned cart emails or SMSs to recover carts?

 It's a pretty decent attempt at converting visitors.
 But you must note that their system will send this discount email to just about everyone - whether their cart total is $50 or $20.

-This email is offering free shipping as an incentive, valid for the next 48 hours:
+This email is offering free shipping as an incentive, that is about to expire:

-Finally, the free shipping coupon is valid strictly for two days – there’s a built-in urgency.
+Finally, the free shipping coupon that is about to expire - conveys a built-in urgency.

-Overall quite an action-producing email and I’m sure it converts high too!
+Overall quite an action-producing email, and we’re sure it converts high too!

-Cart abandonment is a serious issue for all of us - some business owners acknowledge it, others ignore it.
+Cart abandonment is a serious issue for all of us - some business owners acknowledge it, while others keep ignoring it.

-In this post, we helped you acknowledge it and look at the concrete steps to combat it.
+In this post, we helped you acknowledge it and understand the concrete steps to combat it.